 - Prone to shrinking - One of the most common disadvantages of felt is that it is prone to shrinking when it is washed improperly, especially felt that is made of natural wool.
 Shrinking can be avoided by hand washing in cold water.
 Also, avoid using a tumble dryer for felt fabric.

-What is felt’s impact on the environment?
-Wool felt and fur felt are some of the most biodegradable substances in our world.
+- Wool Felt - Wool felt fabric is one of the most biodegradable substances in our world.
 The main environmental consideration in making these types of felt is land use and the proper way of treating animals.

-- Use fine to medium sized needles as larger needles may make holes in the felt.
+- NEEDLES - Use fine to medium-sized needles, as larger needles may make holes in the felt.

 Here are some ideas for felt crafts from the Treasurie blog.
 Felt is fun and easy to sew for all levels of sewers.
 You can use your sewing machine or use hand stitches like a running stitch or backstitch.

 Now you know how to sew felt why not try some fun patterns!